French brig Alerte (1787): HMS Minorca

 The British took Alerte into service as Minorca.
 They commissioned her in August 1800 under Commander George Miller.
 On 26 January Foudroyant was in company with Minorca and Queen Charlotte when she recaptured the Ragusean brig Annonciata, Michele Pepi, master.

 Minorca served with the British blockade of Malta.
-Between 29–31 March Minorca played an important role in the capture of the French ship of the line Guillaume-Tell by sailing to bring up ships of the blockading squadron while the frigate HMS Penelope harried her.
+Between 29 and 31 March Minorca played an important role in the capture of the French ship of the line Guillaume-Tell by sailing to bring up ships of the blockading squadron while the frigate HMS Penelope harried her.

 Minorca was among the many ships that shared in the proceeds of the capture of the French frigate Dianne on 25 August.
 On 16 February 1801 she captured the Turenne, J. Imbert, master, or the Furienne.
 Turenne or Furienne was a French xebec of six guns and a crew of 38 men.
 She had 1200 stand of arms on board and had been sailing from Leghorn to Alexandria.

 In March Minorca returned to Aboukir Bay.
 She was part of Admiral Keith's naval force at the British expedition to Egypt.
 Here she was among the vessels moored as near as possible to the beach, with their broadsides towards it to support the landing of the troops.
 In 1850 the Admiralty authorized the award of the Naval General Service medal with clasp "Egypt" to all claimants from vessels that had been present between March and September.
 Minorca was among the vessels listed as qualifying.